choam2426/letsbuildacompiler-kor/TUTORIAL.md

 ## Part 13: Procedures

 Note the change in toplevel method of Compiler
-TODO: implement procedures with parameters, using multi-char tokens everywhere.
 Need symbol table with parent links, to push when a new procedure is compiled (populated with its formal params), and generate locals for them.
 The type should say global or param, and that's how we know what to emit.